dimasabreu/BikeCase/README.md

 * Where is the data located?
 * How is the data organized?
 * Are there issues with bias or credibility in this data?
-* How I address licensing, privacy, security, and accessibility?
+* How licensing, privacy, security, and accessibility was addressed?
-* How I verify the data’s integrity?
+* How I verified the data’s integrity?
 * How does it help me to answer the question?
 * Are there any problems with the data?